InstaWP/wordpress-string-locator/docs/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Fixed case-sensitive class call, apparently not all PHP versions are equal in how this is treated.

 = 2.4.0 =
 * Updated the editor screen, to a design which more closely adheres to the WordPress editor styles.
 * Added support for searching files, even if you are not able to edit them.